tinojona/master_thesis/README.md

-# Applied Geodata Science 2 by Tino Schneidewind
+# Master Thesis by Tino Schneidewind

-This repository was created using a github template from geco-bern and serves as a platform to submit my reports on `Phenology Modelling` and `Spatial Upscaling` in the form of R-Markdown documents.
+This repository was created using a github template from geco-bern and serves as a platform to save my code in the form of R-Markdown and R-Script documents.

 ## Folders